|

 chosen.
 In this context it is not so much the speed or size of your hard

-being the recommended minimum) and processor speed.
+disk that matters, but rather the amount of memory (RAM) and processor speed.
 The latter has the

 most significant impact on print rendering (processing data before